povlhp/FlySky-updaters/README.md

 # FlySky-updaters
-3rd party updaters for slysky projects
+3rd party updaters for Flysky transmitter/receivers

+The 10 channel, feature improved version of the FlySky i6 firmware can be downloaded here.
+Thanks the qba667 and many others.